French social security contributions

 Housing tax is established annually according to the taxpayer’s situation on 1 January of the tax year.
 This tax is collected by the municipality where the taxpayer’s home is located and is calculated on the net rental value.

-The Finance Act Bill for the year 2018 has provided a gradual decrease in the dwelling tax applicable to a principal residence, to be applied over a three-year period starting with the 2018 tax year.
+The Finance Act Bill for the year 2018 has provided a gradual decrease in the housing tax applicable to a principal residence, to be applied over a three-year period starting with the 2018 tax year.
 80% of all households have been exempted from the payment of this tax in 2020.
-For the remaining 20% of households, the decrease was 30% in 2021 and should be 65% in 2022.
+For the remaining 20% of households, the decrease was 30% in 2021 and 65% in 2022.